-As soon as you have made up your mind to do a thesis at the PAP group, contact the Thesis Coordinator, Dr Otto Hospes (otto.hospes@wur.nl).
+As soon as you have made up your mind to do a thesis at the PAP group, contact the Thesis Coordinator, Dr Robbert Biesbroek.
 After discussing possible topics, and the courses you have followed, he may direct you to a suitable supervisor for your thesis within our group.
 Note that students are only allowed to start a thesis when they have completed their BSc degree and the required courses in line with their MSc programme's rules and regulations, see study handbook).
-As a rule of thumb we require that students have successfully completed three PAP courses (or comparable, e.g. courses offered by ENP/LAW/COM).
+As a rule of thumb we require that students have successfully completed three PAP courses (or comparable, e.g. courses).